-Figure 4.15.6.7-1: Service specific information provisioning
+Figure 4.15.6.7.2-1: Service specific information provisioning by AF to HPLMN

+0a.
+The AMF establishes UE Policy Association as specified in clause 4.16.11.

+0b.
+PCF requests notifications from the UDR on changes in UE policy information.

 1. To create a new request, the AF invokes an Nnef_ServiceParameter_Create service operation.
 The request may include subscription information to the report of the outcome of UE Policy delivery.